 If the broccoli overlaps in the basket a bit at first, that’s okay – it’ll reduce in size to eventually make a single layer for the last few minutes of roasting.

-If you’re doing that final roast at 375 and not getting enough crisping, go up to 390!
+If you’re doing that final roast at 375 and not getting enough crisping, go up to 390 or 400!

 If you don’t have a basket air fryer, that’s fine!
-Massage the water and oil into the broccoli florets in a separate bowl for a minute before placing them on the tray.
+Just follow step 1 and then transfer to a baking sheet.
 I almost think of this as “marinating” the broccoli with some moisture.
 The broccoli will hold onto that moisture (even if it doesn’t absorb it completely) and it helps keep it tender while roasting.

 - Prep Time: 2 minutes